 You Might Not Want To Pick This Mattress If:

 - You Only Sleep In One Position– If you just sleep on your back or stomach, you may want to get something that’s a little firmer.
-Similarly, if you just sleep on your side, you may want to look at another model that is a little bit softer (like the Cloud Elite or Cloud Luxe).
+Similarly, if you just sleep on your side, you may want to look at another model that is a little bit softer.

 - You Weigh Either A Lot Or A Little– Those who weigh very little may think the mattress is too firm, and similarly, those who weigh a lot may think the mattress is a little too soft.